Diego Godín: Style of play

 Despite his lack of pace or significant athleticism, Godín was regarded by pundits as one of the best and most consistent defenders in the world, and as one of the leading centre-backs of his generation.
 During the 2018 World Cup, Jack Watson of The Independent described him as "the best central defender in the world."

 An intelligent centre-back, Godín was mainly known for his leadership, positioning and calm composure, which allowed him to organise his back-line, read the game and anticipate plays.
 Aggressive, competitive and physical, he was also known for his aerial ability and his capacity to time his jumps effectively, which enabled him to defend high balls, score goals with his head on set pieces, and beat out larger players to the ball in the air.

 Godín also stood out for his capacity to time his challenges, make blocks, interceptions and win the ball.
 Moreover, he was strong in one–on-one situations as his defensive positioning often allowed opposition players little time or space on the ball.
-In addition to his defensive skills, he was also known for his technique, ball–playing ability and capacity to carry the ball out from the defence, which allowed him start plays from the back and create chances for teammates.
+In addition to his defensive skills, he was also known for his technique, ball–playing ability and capacity to carry the ball out from the defence, which allowed him to start plays from the back and create chances for teammates.